vuestorefront/magento2/docs/getting-started/quick-start.md

 If you have the server middleware configured, you can move directly to the [SDK](./quick-start.md#sdk-preparation)[ preparation](./quick-start.md#sdk-preparation) part.
 :::

-1. Install the API Client to communicate with SAP Customer Cloud.
-This package is used to create a server-to-server connection with the SAP Commerce Cloud backend and the server middleware.
+1. Install the API Client to communicate with Magento2.
+This package is used to create a server-to-server connection with the Magento2 backend and the server middleware.

 ```bash
 yarn add @vue-storefront/magento-api